 Museo de la Caricatura

 Generally, not much serious art focus is placed on caricatures; however, this modest museum in the Centro Histórico does exactly that.
 Whether you are a fanatic or know nothing about caricatures, the Museo de la Caricatura is the perfect museum to visit for some enlightening entertainment.

 Salón Los Angeles

 Salón Los Angeles offers an excellent night of Latin American entertainment.
-The open dance-floor and backdrop in the style of Golden Age Mexican Cinema invites all to feel and enjoy the rhythms of Latin American music, whether salsa, cumbia or mambo.
+The open dance floor and backdrop in the style of the Golden Age of Mexican cinema invite all to feel and enjoy the rhythms of Latin American music, whether salsa, cumbia or mambo.

 These recommendations were updated on September 6, 2021 to keep your travel plans fresh.